SenseTecnic/wotkit-docs/source/api_sensor_data.rst

 	* - Name
 	  - Value Description
 	* - start
-	  - the absolute start time of the range of data selected in milliseconds.
-(Defaults to current time.)
-May only be used in combination with another parameter.
+	  - specifies the absolute start time of a range of data selected in milliseconds.
+When start is not specified, it is set to the current time.
+It may only be used in combination with another range parameter: end, after, afterE, before, and beforeE.
 	* - startE
-	  - the id of the specific data item to start with.
-This is needed to disambiguate items with the same timestamp.
+	  - specifies the id of the specific data item to start with.
+This is needed to disambiguate data items in a sensor stream with the same timestamp.
 This parameter may only be used with beforeE and afterE currently.
 	* - end
-	  - the absolute end time of the range of data in milliseconds
+	  - Specify the absolute end time in milliseconds of a range of data after a specified start time.
+The end parameter MUST be greater than the start time (start).
 	* - after
-	  - the relative time after the start time, e.g. after=300000 would be 5 minutes after the start time (Start time MUST also be provided.)
+	  - specifies a relative time after the start time, e.g. after=300000 would be 5 minutes after the start time A start time (start) MUST also be specified since there will be no data after the current time.
 	* - afterE
-	  - the number of elements after the start element or time.
-(Start time MUST also be provided.)
+	  - specifies the number of elements after the start element or time.
+The start time (start) or start item (startE) MUST also be provided.)
 	* - before
-	  - the relative time before the start time.
-E.g. data from the last hour would be before=3600000 (If not provided, start time default to current time.)
+	  - specifies a relative time before the start time.
+E.g. data from the last hour would be before=3600000.
+	  (If not provided, start time defaults to current time.)
 	* - beforeE
-	  - the number of elements before the start time.
-E.g. to get the last 1000, use beforeE=1000 (If not provided, start time default to current time.)
+	  - specifies number of data items before the start time.
+E.g. to get the last 1000 items, use beforeE=1000 (If not provided, start time defaults to current time.)
 	* - reverse
 	  - **true**: order the data from newest to oldest; **false** (default):order from oldest to newest